When I searched for a symbol for highly sensitive people, I could not find any. So I drew one myself! This article explains the meaning behind it.

 In September this year, I also got a tattoo of it.
 My tattoo artist Ad, from Rising Sun Tattoo, gave my symbol a more feminine touch.
 It turned out like this:

 My mother made a beautiful painting of my work, and my parents-in-law gave me a necklace of it.
-I am amazed by their support, but more astonished by how the symbol is implementable into other artwork than tattoos as well:
+I am amazed by their support, but more astonished by how the symbol for highly sensitive people is implementable into other artwork than tattoos as well:

 I implemented the sign in our business logo, so that more highly sensitive people will see it.
 It inspires me every day to grow our community and to connect more HSP’s with each other.
 Let’s hope that in time, more people will see it.
 Maybe, this symbol ultimately will increase awareness about the trait and hopefully also acceptance of sensitivity.
 We will see what the future brings.
 I am excited.
 And you?